 Who says you can’t have the best of both worlds?
-In this case, chickens and ducks.
+In this case, raising ducks & chickens.
 Two similar yet very different birds that are loved by a number of backyard farmers everywhere.
 If you’re a beginner flock owner looking to add ducks to your existing chicken flock, then there are a few key tips that are important to learn beforehand.

 Ducks can be messy.